KelseyRMonson/Umbrella-Academy/Debugging-Cleaning/Excel_Exercise.md

 We're going to learn a few things using this dataset, so let's transpose it to be more user-friendly.

 ### 7.2 Transpose
-Copy the entire range we want to transpose (including the blank spaces), select a blank cell, and select the **Transpose** Paste Option:
+Copy the entire range we want to transpose (including the blank spaces), select a blank cell, right click, and select the **Transpose** Paste Option:

 ![Transpose](assets/Transpose.png)